alexpetros/unplannedobsolescence.com/content/blog/less-htmx-is-more.md

 ## How should we use htmx?

-In my opinion, most websites should be using htmx for:
+In my opinion, most websites should be using htmx for either:

-1. Updates that users would not expect to see on a refresh (emphemeral content)
+1. Updates that users would not expect to see on a refresh (or a new page load)
-2. Updates that would *also* be present on a new, full-page load
+2. Updates that would *also* be present on a refresh (or a new page load)

 Everything else should use [regular links](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) and [regular forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) that do standard, full-page navigations.